 7 ) Didn’t you use to practice food combining?
 Why don’t you anymore?

 I did use to practice food combining; when I began my blog, it was a big part of my dietary outlook.
 As I deepened my nutrition studies (by completing my CCN and beginning my post-bacc) I learned that the scientific premises behind food combining are not sound: all of the food we eat, regardless of its protein or carbohydrate composition, is churned up into a massive ball of chyme in the stomach, and digested as such.
 Foods do not “wait” behind each other as they move through digestion, and foods cannot ferment in the acidic stomach environment.

 I’m grateful to have discovered food combining, because it provided me with a very powerful placebo effect during a period wherein I had found raw food and was healing my GI system, but was still suffering from frequent digestive upset.
 It gave me hope that I would heal, and I did heal.
 Beyond that, it taught me to simplify my meals, which helped my digestion, and I’m not sorry that I explored it as a philosophy, even if I’ve left it very gratefully behind.

 1) What are you studying right now?

-In fall of 2014, I hope to begin my training in medicine with admission into medical school.
-Since I was a humanities student as an undergrad, I’m completing a pre-medical, post-baccalaureate degree, so that I can be a suitable med school candidate.
+I’m completing a pre-medical, post-baccalaureate degree, so that I can apply to medical school.
 (In other words, I’m an undergrad again, taking pre-med classes.)
 I’m studying at Georgetown University in Washington, D.C..

 2) How did you become a clinical nutritionist?